Jasper

 Thanks to its natural colors and often spectacular patterns, jasper has been used for thousands of years in the creation of jewelry and decorative objects.

-Grounding and stability in everyday life
+Grounding and Stability in Everyday Life

 Traditionally linked to protection, it also reminds us of the importance of building solid foundations and moving forward with confidence.

-Jasper is often chosen for:
+Jasper is often chosen to:

-- promoting grounding;
+- promote grounding;

-- encouraging stability;
+- encourage stability;

-- supporting protection;
+- support protection;

-- strengthening perseverance;
+- strengthen perseverance;

-- cultivating inner balance.
+- cultivate inner balance.

 With its many varieties and unique patterns, jasper holds an important place among natural fine stones.
 Its diversity and visual richness make it a stone appreciated as much for its beauty as for its symbolism.